Spiritsword/notes_app_nov25/README.md

  # Notes App
 > The purpose of this app is to gather and display a list of user notes (which can be on any topic or theme, or miscellaneous).
+The app is designed to be hosted in monorepo form, where the frontend, backend and "database" (the last being in the form of a persistent JSON file) are deployed using an Express server on a 'single origin' domain.

  ## Installation Instructions
  - Step 1: Clone the GitHub repository onto your local machine.